-Continuous Improvement has a simple goal of helping state government work better for its customers and employees using time-tested continuous improvement tools and methodologies and embracing Six Sigma tools and total quality management philosophies.
+MNCI has a simple goal of helping state government work better for its customers and employees using time-tested continuous improvement methodologies, including Lean and Six Sigma tools and philosophies.

-These training courses are intended only for public sector employees, including both state and local government.
+These training courses are available to only public sector employees, including state, federal and local governments.